 An early settlement with the insurance company is not always encouraged as the injuries of the victim can worsen.
 In worse case scenarios, the victim can succumb to their injuries and hence, the family will require a higher compensation.
 Nonetheless, one should be careful not to engage in out of court settlements without having filed an accident claim in court within the determined timelines.
 It ensures that the statute of limitations does not run out of the victim and therefore, protect their interests.

 It is important to keep oneself abreast with the time limitations so as to obtain their rightful compensation such as medical expenses, costs of lost wages, damage to property and pain and suffering.
 As it is often said, “Equity favors the vigilant and not the indolent”.
 Therefore, if you sleep on your rights to file the claim within the prescribed timelines, you will only have yourself to blame.
 The court has the discretion to refuse to hear and determine any claim filed out of time.
 Definitely you do not want to be caught up in such situation of being at the mercy of the court’s discretion.

 The time limits make it possible to collect and preserve evidence necessary to ensure the success of the claim in court.
 Whenever you fall victim to a motorcycle accident, remember to always act quickly, meet the set deadlines, file your file and benefit from the compensation you justly deserve.
-You are also encouraged to contact a personal injury attorney specialized in motorcycle accidents to help you in filing the claim and obtaining the necessary compensation.
+You are also encouraged to contact a motorcycle accident attorneys in LA to help you in filing the claim and obtaining the necessary compensation.